syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Layers.md

 ## Toggling the visibility of layers

-The visibility of a layer can be mentioned while creating a new page layer.
+The visibility of a layer can be mentioned while creating a new page layer using [Add](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageLayerCollection.html#Syncfusion_Pdf_PdfPageLayerCollection_Add_System_String_System_Boolean_) method in [PdfPageLayerCollection](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageLayerCollection.html) class by specifying the *visibility* as **true**.

 The below code illustrates how to toggle the visibility of layers in new PDF document.